StephenCleary/blog-stephencleary-dotcom/blog/_posts/2020-04-09-github-actions-pull-request-staging-environments-part-2-slash-commands.md

 ## Security Concerns

 At the very least, take a look at the code that's receiving the token.
 I'm using [`peter-evans/slash-command-dispatch`](https://github.com/marketplace/actions/slash-command-dispatch) in the example above.
 Does it look like an upstanding project?
-Good documentation, high(ish) number of stars?
+Good documentation?
+High(ish) number of stars?
 Not forked from a different project?
 Who is this "Peter Evans" and does he seem like a trustworthy person?
 Go ahead and open the action's repository; does the code look OK?

 Any time you're passing a token to an action, you should do this kind of research, if not more.
 If you're not comfortable with pasting a personal access token, there are a few alternative approaches.